Ethan-Reno/Treehouse-Project-8/README.md

 # Treehouse-Project-8

 How to use:
-With node.js installed, use:
+From inside the app's root directory, use:
   - npm install
   - npm start
-from inside the app's root directory.

 npm packages used:
 - express: 4.16.4